Proof of Work vs Proof of Stake : Understanding key differences

 proof of work vs proof of stake

-Safety: advantages and disadvantages
+Security: Advantages and disadvantages

-Projects using the Proof of Work
+Projects using Proof of Work

-Projects using the Proof of Stake
+Projects using Proof of Stake

 Environmental impact: proof of work vs proof of stake

-Scalability: an important shade
+Scalability: an important nuance

 Participation in the network

-What system is the best for the future?
+Which system is best for the future?

 Conclusion